nicolasdanelon/UnofficialDocs/source/reference/settings.rst

    Set to ``0`` to disable smooth scrolling.
 Set to a value between ``0`` and ``1`` to scroll slower, or set to a value larger than ``1`` to scroll faster.
 ``show_tab_close_buttons``
-   If ``false``, hides the tabs' close buttons until the mouse is hovered over the tab.
+   If ``false``, hides the tabs' close buttons until the mouse hovers over the tab.
 ``mouse_wheel_switches_tabs``
    If ``true``, scrolling the mouse wheel will cause tabs to switch if the cursor is in the tab area.
 ``open_files_in_new_window``
    OS X only.
-When filters are opened from Finder, or by dragging onto the dock icon, this controls if a new window is created or not.
+When filters are opened from Finder, or by dragging onto the dock icon, this controls whether a new window is created or not.

 File Settings